theecanmole/holidays-in-New-Zealand/Readme.md

+## New Zealand holidays and business days from the Python holidays package 1894 to 2030

-To use the holidays Python package to export New Zealand holidays to a CSV file on a Debian Linux OS, you need to first install the necessary packages, and then run a Python script to generate and save the data.
+To use the [Python holidays package](https://pypi.org/project/holidays/) to export New Zealand holidays to a CSV file on a Debian Linux OS, you need to first install the necessary packages, and then run a Python script to generate and save the data.

-Step 1: Install Python and Pip on Debian
+Step 1: Install Python and Pip on a Debian/MX-23 operating system.

-Open your terminal on the Debian system and run the following commands to ensure Python 3 and its package manager, pip, are installed.
+Open your xterminal on the Debian system and run the following commands to ensure Python 3 and its package manager, pip, are installed.
 It is highly recommended to use a virtual environment to avoid system-wide package conflicts.

 1 Update package lists:
 ```